3devo/ChildbusBootloader/PROTOCOL.md

 powering up the on-board display.
 No initialization commands are sent to the display, this should be done by the master.

-Clock stretching should be used to ensure the transaction does not complete before the display is powered on and ready.
+By using clock stretching (for I²C) or delaying the reply (for RS485), the child should ensure the transaction does not complete before the display is powered on and ready.

 | Bytes | Command field
 |-------|-------------------------------
 | 1     | Cmd: `POWER_UP_DISPLAY` (0x02)
-| 1     | CRC
+| 1/2   | CRC

 | Bytes | Reply format
 |-------|-------------------------------
 | 1     | Status: `COMMAND_OK` (0x00) or `COMMAND_NOT_SUPPORTED` (0x02)
 | 1     | Length
 | 1     | Controller type
-| 1     | CRC
+| 1/2   | CRC

 Modules that do not have an on-board display should just return `COMMAND_NOT_SUPPORTED`.